-Most wild edible greens, such as dandelion greens or fireweed, are edible at any time but tastiest when young and tender.
+Most wild edible greens, such as dandelion greens (pictured above) or fireweed, are edible at any time but tastiest when young and tender.
 Try to get them before they reach their full size.

 Some greens, such as fiddlehead ferns, are only edible when harvested young; maturation allows them to develop harmful toxins.
 For fiddleheads, pick them when the heads are still tightly curled.